- Loosen the grip collar bolt and remove the packaging.

 - Make sure the inner plastic core of the grip is lined up properly with the metal collar, then slide onto the bar until the bar is exposed.

-- Grease the bolt/nut and the inner surfaces of the split wedge of the Counterpunch.
+- Grease the bolt/nut and the flat inner sliding surfaces of the split wedges of the Counterpunch.